American Eagle Outfitters Inc. (AEO) Shares Up Despite Recent Market Volatility - News Heater

 Is It Worth Investing in American Eagle Outfitters Inc. (NYSE: AEO) Right Now?

-American Eagle Outfitters Inc. (NYSE: AEO) has a price-to-earnings ratio that is above its average at 24.32x. and a 36-month beta value of 1.54.
-Opinions on the stock are mixed, with 2 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 1 as “sell.”
+American Eagle Outfitters Inc. (NYSE: AEO) has a higher price-to-earnings ratio of 25.64x compared to its average ratio, and the 36-month beta value for AEO is at 1.55.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 1 as “sell.”

 Top 5 AI Stocks to Buy for 2023